8-Week Online (Zoom) Advanced Fiction Workshop, Starts January 11th, 2021

-This class is entirely asynchronous with weekly deadlines and there is plenty of interaction with Jenny and your peers within Wet Ink, our dedicated online classroom.
+This class will have a weekly Zoom meeting, weekly deadlines, and plenty of interaction with Jenny and your peers with the addition of a Wet Ink, a dedicated online classroom.
 Craft materials, lectures, reading assignments, and writing prompts are all available through the online classroom.
 Students also post work and provide and receive feedback within the online classroom environment.
 You can get the work done as you see fit week-to-week, so it is perfect for any schedule.
 There are discussion questions each week inspired by the assigned readings and topics in the lecture notes.
 Students are encouraged to take these wherever is most compelling and/or useful for them.
 Each writer will have the opportunity to submit their work, receiving detailed feedback from their peers as well as Jenny; follow-up questions and conversations often occur.
 Jenny engages with these discussions throughout the week.

 Danielle Morvan interviewed Jenny and the result is this great conversation about the Desi books podcast that Jenny created to help bring awareness and visibility to South Asian writers, her upcoming book, EACH OF US KILLERS, and her upcoming Advanced Fiction Workshop.

 Instructor: Jenny Bhatt